Best types of animation for your online courses

 Suggestion: Motion graphics with eye-catching visuals and sounds.

 Higher Education or Corporate Employees:

-- More formal design: Contrary to the vibrant color of K-12 design, higher education and corporate training instructional designers often choose a more neutral scheme.
+- More formal design: Higher education and corporate training instructional designers often choose a more neutral scheme.
 Pastel and Pantone palettes are good examples.
 Those colors create a more formal and serious vibe.

 Suggestion: Motion graphics, Infographic Animation, and Typographic Animations.

 For example, motion graphics animation made from infographic or typographic optimize the movements and arrangements of words and graphics to attract the audience.
 These two types of animation are best at presenting complicated information like charts or numbers.
 The motion of the video also could take care of this function beautifully with the addition of storytelling ability, which you don’t have when using simple slides.

 Now you might know how to attract your learner by using animation.
 The second path is making them digestible.
 It is not a good idea to teach about the stoke market while showing only chart and number, isn’t it?
 For different subjects, the animation will play different roles.